Modified General Relativity and dark matter: Lorentzian spacetimes and Modified General Relativity

 Using (\ref{nuab}), the integral of $ \Phi $ over all spacetime vanishes: As discussed in Ref. \cite{9} for a closed Universe in the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric, $ \Phi>-2\varPhi_{00} $ is gravitationally repulsive and describes dark energy.
 The opposite inequality describes a gravitationally attractive scenario.
 However, these results are independent of the parameter $ \kappa $ which describes an open, closed or flat Universe in the FLRW metric.
 Thus, (\ref{intPhi}) keeps a homogeneous and isotropic Universe in balance.
 Moreover, (\ref{intPhi}) applies to any Universe described by a Lorentzian metric; it cannot rip apart or contract to oblivion.
 In general, dark energy in a Lorentzian spacetime is described by the condition The energy-momentum tensor of the gravitational field exhibits important cosmological properties.
 Although the integral $ S^{G} $ vanishes, it admits the variation: $ \delta S^{G}=a\int\varPhi_{\alpha\beta}\delta g^{\alpha\beta}\sqrt{-g}d^{4}x $.
 It then follows from (\ref{intPhi}), that the action generates the modified Einstein equation with no cosmological constant.
 If $ \Phi$ is set to the constant 2$\Lambda $, the Einstein equation with a cosmological constant is obtained accordingly, which contradicts (\ref{intPhi}).
 Thus, $ \Phi $ dynamically replaces the cosmological constant in the action functional.
 Einstein's equation in MGR with the total energy-momentum tensor given by is identical in form to that of GR, but is now complete by having a tensor that represents the energy-momentum of the gravitational field.
 The local conservation law, $ \nabla^{\alpha}T_{\alpha\beta}=0 $, follows from the diffeomorphic invariance of MGR.
 In the vacuum, it follows from (\ref{Tab}) that $ \nabla^{\alpha}\varPhi_{\alpha\beta}=0 $ and the contracted Bianchi identity is satisfied from (\ref{EF}) as required.
-It is assumed the matter Lagrangian does not explicitly contain the line element vectors or their first derivative as independent matter field variables.
-Using (\ref{ME}) and (\ref{Tab}) in the variation of the action functional (\ref{Se}) with respect to the dynamic variable $ u^{\nu} $, it follows that from which the Lorentz invariant expression is obtained in an affine parameterization, where $ f\neq0 $ is the magnitude of $ X^{\beta} $ dual to $ X_{\nu}=fu_{\nu} $ by $ g^{\beta\nu} $.
+The action functionals $S^{F}$ and $S^{EH}$ do not depend on $X^{\mu}$.
+Variation of the action functional $S^{G}$ in (\ref{Se}) with respect to the dynamic variable $ u^{\nu} $ gives where $ f\neq0 $ is the magnitude of $ X^{\beta} $ dual to $ X_{\nu}=fu_{\nu} $ by $ g^{\beta\nu} $.
 These are the covectors that describe dark matter as discussed in subsection 4.7.
-Since the magnitude of $ X^{\beta} $ is independent of $ u^{\beta} $, variation of (\ref{Se}) with respect to $ f $ must be performed, which involves only $S^{G}$: generates
+Since the magnitude of $ X^{\beta} $ is independent of $ u^{\beta} $, variation of $S^{G}$ in (\ref{Se}) with respect to $ f $ generates